The financial

 attributable to the negative effects of financialization on the economy, as suggested by Palley.
 The problem is that the financialization

 process has stalled and with it the growth it generated.
-The point

 we are making here can be clarified by looking at another (October 2007) working paper (also from the Political Economy Research